CBOE dark for much of day due to software glitch

 But the legal system may not have had its final say in the matter: Citadel LLC, a large Chicago-based hedge fund and one of the biggest market makers in U.S. options, has asked the U.S. Supreme Court to decide the dispute over CBOE’s right to list the stock-index options exclusively.

-“This raises the question about the viability of any product that is solely listed on one exchange,” said Jared Woodard, principal at Condor Options, an options research and advisory firm based in Forest, Virginia.
-“The perception is not great, given the intensity with which they fought to keep S&P 500 options as an exclusive listing.”
+“The perception is not great, given the intensity with which they fought to keep S&P 500 options as an exclusive listing,” said Jared Woodard, principal at Condor Options, an options research and advisory firm based in Forest, Virginia.

 Still, other market participants said traders and investors had alternatives to the exclusive CBOE contracts that enabled them to execute their strategies.